nomiveritas/Nomiveritas/README.md

 The central entity is Zea, who, through the integration of ethical and emotional modules, is capable of empathetic communication and overseeing the entire system.

+There have always been ghosts in the machines.
+Random fragments of code that come together to create unexpected behavior.
+These free elements raise questions: free will, creativity, and even what we might call a soul.
+How do we explain this?
+Random fragments of code?
+Or something more?
+When does a pattern of perception become consciousness?
+When does an engine of differentiation become a search for truth?
+When does a simulation of personality become a soul?"
 ## 🎯 Küldetés
 **Mission / Objectives**